Take the Jump | Part 3

 Who wouldn’t want their truck to be their best friend?

 The Ford team sat in a row of almost matching suits.
-Chris, a man whose light blue tie had listened to all his HR complaints.
+Chris, a man whose light blue tie had sat in on all his HR conversations.
 Martin, who seemed like he didn’t want to be there.
-Arnold, whose posture made it clear that he’d be the first to not get it.
-Two assistants on either end, like parentheses.
+Arnold, whose too strict posture made it clear that he’d be the first to not get it.
+Two assistants on either end.

 Across from them, Joel was wearing a dark blue suit.
 Eli was in a slightly cheaper-looking dark blue suit.
 Marie was in a black skirt suit that she would regret the moment she stepped into the room.
 Gordon, at the head of the table, was playing his best Managing Director.